dev-jey/thesaurus-api/README.md

 # Thesaurus-API
 Greetings, and welcome to the unofficial api for thesaurus.com.
+It is compatible with Python 2 and 3.
 A few of these functions were originally written for an [acronym creator](https://github.com/Manwholikespie/backronym), however I figured other people might want to pull data from thesaurus.com.

 ## Introduction
 With the thesaurus-api, you are able to grab synonyms and antonyms from thesaurus.com.
 Thanks to the way the website highlights synonym/antonym entries in different colors according to their relevance, I have also included functions to grab certain ranks of syn/ant entries according to the level of relevance you require.